sasetz/fiit_template/lib.typ

   lang: "en",
   // acknowledgment text
   acknowledgment: "Acknowledgment goes here",
+  // enable list of tables
+  tables-outline: false,
+  // enable list of images (figures)
+  figures-outline: false,
+  // if this array is empty, the list of abbreviations does not appear
+  abbreviations-outline: (),
   // set to "true" to remove the assignment text placeholder
   disable-placeholder: false,
   // set to "true" to disable the first (cover) sheet